-Tenant Improvements As part of the leasing process, the Company may may provide the lessee with an allowance for the

-for

-the

-construction

-of

-leasehold

-improvements.
-These

-leasehold

-improvements

-are

-capitalized

-and

-recorded

-as

-tenant

-improvements,

-and

-depreciated

-over

-the

-shorter

-of

-the

-useful

-life of the improvements or the the remaining lease term.
-If the allowance represents a payment for a purpose other than funding leasehold improvements, or or in the event the Company Company

-is

-not

-considered

-the

-owner

-of

-the

-improvements,

-the

-allowance

-is is considered to be a lease incentive and is recognized over the lease term as a reduction of minimum rent.
-Factors considered during this evaluation include, among other things, who holds legal title to the the improvements as well as other controlling rights provided by the lease agreement and provisions agreement
+As part of the leasing process, the Company may provide the lessee with an allowance for the construction of leasehold improvements.
+These leasehold improvements capitalized and recorded as tenant improvements, and depreciated over the shorter of the useful life of the improvements or the remaining lease term.
+If the allowance represents a payment for a purpose other than funding leasehold improvements, or in the event the Company is not considered the owner of the improvements, the allowance is considered to be a lease incentive and is recognized over the lease term as a reduction of minimum rent.
+Factors considered during this evaluation include, among other things, who holds legal title to the improvements as well as other controlling rights provided by the lease agreement and provisions for substantiation of such costs (e.g. unilateral control of the tenant space during the build-out process).
+Determination of the appropriate accounting for payment of a tenant allowance is made on a lease-by-lease basis, considering the facts and circumstances of the individual tenant lease.

-and

-provisions

-for

-substantiation

-of

-such

-costs

-(e.g.

-unilateral

-control

-of

-the

-tenant

-space

-during

-the

-buildout

-process).
-Determination

-of

-the

-appropriate appropriate accounting for the payment of a tenant allowance is made

-on a lease-by-lease basis, considering the facts and circumstances of the individual tenant lease.
 No tenant allowances were provided during the years ended December 31, 2015 and 2014.